Skip to main content

 2. Turn one strength into one scene

-Do not say you are careful or reliable and leave it there.
-Attach each strength to one short scene, task, or result so the hiring manager can picture you doing the work instead of describing yourself.
+Do not just say you are careful or reliable.
+Show it.
+Link each strength to a specific scene, task, or result so the hiring manager can picture you doing the job instead of just describing yourself.

 See what to include